 Share your views NN.
 Do you agree with our interpretation of the meaning of "competence, knowledge, and skills"?
 If not, why not?
-Yes 00.
+YES 00.
 Are there other factors, which contribute to combined expertise , that we have not listed?
 We are particularly interested in factors that are relevant to financial advice that is given by a Financial Advice Provider directly, including by digital means.
-Digital at this stage cannot address some of the issues around insurance and consumers can unknowingly purchase incorrectly.
-PP. What do you think are the advantages of this approach to general competence, knowledge and skills?
-Break into sectors - Finance, mortgage broker, insurance etc. QQ.
+NO: not at this stage PP. What do you think are the advantages of this approach to general competence, knowledge and skills?
+QQ.
 What do you think are the disadvantages of this approach to general competence, knowledge and skills?
-As above.
 RR.
 In what ways do you think this proposed standard contributes to, or detracts from, the legislative purposes (for example ensuring the quality and availability of advice, avoiding unnecessary compliance costs, and promoting innovation and flexibility)?
 SS.
 What factors should we consider in determining whether to make the proposed unit standard a renewing obligation?
-CPD credits